Summer Break: Our office will be closed for summer break from June 22nd - August 9th. We will reopen to families on August 9th.

-Hiawatha Elementary School will be closed for the summer starting Friday, June 21st.
-You may register your child at any time during the summer using the online registration portal.
+New Student Registration 2021-2022: You may register your child at any time during the summer using the online registration portal located on the Okemos Public Schools website.

-Our office will reopen on Monday, August 12th.
-At that time, you will need to complete the registration proccess by providing the office with the originals of the following documents: your child's birth certificate/passport, immunization records and a proof of residency (lease, purchase agreement, tax bill).
+When our office reopens on Monday, August 9th you will need to complete the registration process by providing the office with the following documents:

-Once we have all the necessary documentations we will be able to place your child on a class list.
-The first day of school for the 2019-20 school year is Monday, August 26th.
+Once we have all of the necessary documentation we will be able to place your child on a class list.
+The first day of school for the 2021/2022 school year is Tuesday, August 24th.

 Meet the Office at Hiawatha: